mbwong/mbwong.github.com/_posts/2013-01-29-two-concepts-of-online-education.md

 actually change the landscape?

-In my mind, there are two ways that these new technologies will change the world.
+In my mind, there are two ways that these new technologies will change the world: (1) A revolution in access and (2) a revolution in measurement.

-## 1. A Revolution in Access
+## A Revolution in Access

 This first educational revolution under way is an expansion of educational access.
 Online platforms allow people to access knowledge more cheaply.